Mitigating Off-Policy Bias in Actor-Critic Methods with One-Step Q-learning: A Novel Correction Approach: Mitigating Off-Policy Bias: A Single-Step Approach

-However, an agent's policy may have multiple modes in some environments, e.g., jumping over an obstacle or passing it by crouching in a 2D view.
-In such cases, the distributions under the actions selected by each policy mode will be another multivariate Gaussian.
-Therefore, transitions collected by each policy mode can be treated as if a different behavioral policy generated them.
-Hence, scenarios consisting of different policy modes still yield the made assumption. \begin{assumption} In off-policy learning, multivariate Gaussian distribution can represent the deterministic policies, having single or multiple modes.
-The mean vector represents the deterministic action chosen by the policy, and the covariance matrix represents the noise introduced by the exploration and approximation through deep neural networks. \end{assumption}
+We first assume that the multi-dimensional continuous actions at each step $t$ are samples from a multivariate Gaussian distribution.
+As the agent continually learns, each action chosen by a different behavioral policy may originate from a separate Gaussian distribution.
+Importantly, dimensions within an action vector are often correlated~\citep{mujoco, box2d}, reflecting real-world scenarios where the action space dimensions interact.
+Suppose a robot attempts to stand from a prone position.
+Here, each angle in the robot's $n$-dimensional joint-angle action space can influence others, underscoring cross-dimensional correlation.
+A multivariate Gaussian distribution effectively represents this action vector, with the mean vector denoting the deterministic action chosen by the policy, and the covariance matrix embodying the zero-mean Gaussian-distributed additive exploration noise~\citep{williams_1992}, which is a standard method for introducing exploration in leading deterministic PG algorithms~\citep{tmlr_1}.

-Off-policy correction requires importance sampling that measures the mismatch between the underlying distributions of the off-policy samples and the current policy to be optimized.
-Given the sampled batch of transitions denoted by Equation (\ref{eq:transition_tuple_definition}), and using Equation (\ref{eq:det_pg_batch}), the deterministic policy gradient weighted by importance sampling can be written as:
+Let $\lambda$ denote the similarity between the distributions of the behavioral policies that collected the sampled off-policy transitions and the current agent's policy (target or evaluation policy).
+Then, given a sampled batch of transitions as defined by Equation~\ref{eq:transition_tuple_definition}, we can express the deterministic policy loss, weighted by the similarity coefficient $\lambda$, as:

-where $\lambda$ is the importance weight, $\boldsymbol{\delta}^{|\mathcal{B}| \times 1}$ is the temporal difference error vector, i.e., Equation (\ref{eq:td_error_batch}); $\phi$, $\phi'$, $\theta$ and $\theta'$ are the parameters of the actor, target actor, critic and target critic networks, respectively.
-The weight $\lambda$ measures the overall discrepancy of the sampled batch of transitions.
-If the majority of behavioral policies within the sampled batch are distant from the current policy, the gradient step on the policy and Q-network parameters will be small since $\lambda$ and loss are computed over the sampled batch in this case.
-Then, using Equation (\ref{eq:critic_loss_batch}) and Equation (\ref{eq:det_actor_loss}) in a similar fashion, the loss for the temporal difference learning \citep{sutton_1988} becomes:
+We refer to the $\lambda$ term as \emph{similarity weights} or \emph{off-policy coefficients} throughout.
+If the majority of behavioral policies within the sampled batch differ significantly from the current policy, the gradient step on the policy and Q-network parameters will be minimal, as both $\lambda$ and loss are computed over the batch.
+Extending this and using Equation~\ref{eq:det_actor_loss}, we define the $\lambda$-scaled TD learning loss as: